Mindful Living and Sustainable Building

 A History of Caring for the Earth

-Three arrays of solar panels have been providing as much as 90% of our electricity needs for the past several years.
-These panels will provide the energy needed in the new buildings as well as continue to power the older structures.
-We also use solar power to charge golf carts, which are used for the majority of transportation purposes at the practice center.
+Solar Power: Solar panels have been providing as much as 90% of our electricity needs for the past several years.
+These panels will provide the moderate energy needs of the new nunnery.

-Residents and visitors take part in extensive composting and recycling activities as part of every day practice.
-Visitors, including children, are taught composting methods and are actively engaged in processing used materials during long retreats.
+Composting and Recycling: Residents and visitors take part in extensive composting and recycling activities as part of every day practice.
+Visitors, including children, are taught composting methods.

 Car Free Days: Every Tuesday is a car free day at Deer Park.
 No one uses gasoline powered cars to leave the practice center unless there is an emergency.

 The project was completed with generous donations and generous loans from practitioners.
 Please continue to help us reach our fund raising goal.
 Loans are due in 2016.

 Join us on this journey of green building and mindful living!